GMC Health Cases

 Alternatively, the GMC may agree undertakings with the doctor (with is akin to a contract between the GMC for the doctor), which reduces the formality of the process.
 For an example of the wording of GMC undertakings, see our article on the subject: GMC Undertakings

 GMC case examiners (a lay person and a doctor) make decisions about the appropriate response to health concerns raised about doctors.
-See the GMC’s Guidance for Decision-Makers on Assessing Risk in Health Cases
+See the GMC’s Guidance for Decision Makers in assessing health on the impact of conduct (2015)

 For guidance on undertakings and conditions of practise in health cases, see the GMC’s publication: Information for Doctors who have Undertakings or Conditions that affect their Practice